I think I’m in love.

 Just What is a Mystery Snail?

-Also known as apple snails, mystery snails are a larger variety of aquarium snails that grow to be about the size of a golf-ball.
+Also known as apple snails, mystery snails are a larger variety of aquarium snails you can keep with goldfish that grow to be about the size of a golf-ball.

 What makes them really unique from many other snails is their colors.

 Unlike some snails, they aren’t asexual.
 You need a male and a female to breed them.

 When it comes time for them to reproduce, they lay their egg sacks (called clutches) above the waterline.